ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-samples/README.md

 ## Run samples locally

-To run these examples you need to clone this repo, then edit the vcs-domain and room-token in the `config.js` file, and finally serve the root folder of the repo.
+To run these examples you need to clone this repo, then edit the `VCS_DOMAIN`and `ROOM_TOKEN` in the `config.js` file, and finally serve the root folder of the repo.

 ### Clone repo